Jesse-js/app_super_gestao/README.md

 ### Super Management
 -----------------------------------------------
-A simple system for registering customers, suppliers, products an orders.
+A simple system for registering customers, suppliers, products and orders.

 ### Requires
 ------------------------------------------------